 Most forms of CMD are inherited in an autosomal recessive pattern, which means that in order for a child to be affected, both parents must be carriers of the abnormal gene and both must pass this gene on to their child.
 Carrier parents have a 1 in 4 chance of having an affected child, a 2 in 4 chance of having a carrier child, and a 1 in 4 chance of having a child who is completely free of the affected gene.

-An overview of the common types of CMD is provided in the table below (click the table to see a larger PDF version).
+An overview of the common types of CMD is provided here.
 More information about the different types of CMD and their genetic background is also available on the website of the advocacy organization Cure CMD.